2028badivi/petRPG/README.md

 * To increase these variables, a user has to use block logic to plan their day, which teaches the user how to logically think along with planning for the future.
 * Each simulation (i.e. each time you click "Execute All") is one full level.
+* Every 2 levels, a random event occurs.
+These events could include the day being a rainy day, which may decrease some care variables.
+Some might even help you.
+Saving money and planning accordingly for these events are crucial to leveling!

 ---